Marco0201/Personal-Blog/README.md

 ## Running the Project

 To run the project make sure to be in the right directory.
-You should be in the following directory: ``Personal-Blog\Blog\``

 Now you should makemigrations and then migrate.